howeltri/miscrepo-howeltri/README.md

 # miscrepo-howeltri
-commits from various coding challenges and other randomness
+commits from various coding challenges and other notes